subsquid/docs/docs/tutorials/bayc/step-one-indexing-transfers.md

 ## Interfacing with the contract ABI

-Any data retrieval operation begins with understanding what data is available and which values should be supplied to any available data filters.
-For EVM contracts, the information on data availability, segmentation and decoding is summarized in their [Application Binary Interfaces](https://www.alchemy.com/overviews/what-is-an-abi-of-a-smart-contract-examples-and-usage) (ABIs).
-Subsquid provides a [tool](/evm-indexing/squid-evm-typegen/) for retrieving contract ABIs from Etherscan-like APIs and converting them into Typescript code.
+Firts, we inspect which data is available for indexing.
+For EVM contracts, the metadata descrbing the shape of the smart contract logs, transactions and contract state methods is distributed as [Application Binary Interfaces](https://www.alchemy.com/overviews/what-is-an-abi-of-a-smart-contract-examples-and-usage) (ABIs) files.
+For many popular contracts the ABI files are published on Etherscan (as in the case of the BAYC NFT contracts).
+Subsquid provides a [tool](/evm-indexing/squid-evm-typegen/) for retrieving contract ABIs from Etherscan-like APIs and generating the boilerplate for retrieving and decoding the data.
 For the contract of interest, this can be done with
 ```bash
 npx squid-evm-typegen src/abi 0xbc4ca0eda7647a8ab7c2061c2e118a18a936f13d#bayc
 ```
-Here, `src/abi` is the destination folder and `bayc` is the name I decided to use for the contract.
+Here, `src/abi` is the destination folder and the `bayc` suffix sets the base name for the generated file.

 Checking out the generated `src/abi/bayc.ts` file we see all events and contract functions listed in the ABI.
 Among them there is the `Transfer` event:
 ```typescript